 The site is of considerable historic, cultural and environmental importance.
 The overarching strategy in designing the development proposed has been to make the least possible interventions, while facilitating greater access to enhance the recreational and cultural value of the mountains for the people of South Dublin and visitors from elsewhere in Ireland and abroad.

 The development proposed and interventions in the landscape are designed to be of the highest quality, sympathetic to the receiving environment and sustainable in their use of resources, both natural and man-made.
 The visitor centre building will accommodate a café / restaurant, services, interpretative exhibition, walkers lounge and an education facility.

-The Environmental Impact Statement, plans and particulars of the proposed scheme will be available for inspection free of charge on the South Dublin County Council website here.
+The Environmental Impact Statement, plans and particulars of the proposed scheme are available for inspection free of charge on the South Dublin County Council website here.